HimaleePatil/TaskMate/README.md

-# TaskMate
+📝 TaskMate

-📝 TaskMate  TaskMate is a clean and responsive To-Do List web application that helps you organize your tasks with ease.
-It comes with a Dark Mode, Categories, Due Dates, Search, and Local Storage support so your tasks stay safe even after you close the browser.
+TaskMate is a modern and responsive To-Do List Web App designed to help you stay productive and organized.
+It comes with Dark Mode, Categories, Search, and Local Storage to keep your tasks safe even after refreshing or closing the browser.

+🛠️ Tech Stack

+HTML5 – Structure

+CSS3 – Styling (with Dark Mode)

+JavaScript (ES6) – Functionality

+(Optional) Tailwind/Bootstrap for UI improvements

+🚀 Features

+✨ Add, edit, delete tasks

+✅ Mark tasks as complete/incomplete

+🗑️ Clear completed tasks with one click

+📂 Categorize tasks (Work, Study, Personal, etc.)

+⏰ Set due dates for tasks

+🔍 Search and filter tasks easily

+🌙 Dark Mode with saved preference

+💾 Persistent storage using Local Storage

+📱 Mobile-friendly & responsive design

+🤝 Contributing

+Contributions are welcome! 💡

+Fork the repo

+Create a new branch (git checkout -b feature-name)

+Make your changes and commit (git commit -m "Added new feature")

+Push to your fork and create a Pull Request

+📜 License

+This project is licensed under the MIT License – feel free to use, modify, and share.